 Most animal protein foods such as fish, meat, egg yolk and milk, are good sources of zinc.
 Supplements are not generally recommended except as medical treatment for long-term illnesses, since excessive intake may aggravate marginal copper deficiency.
 If you feel that you need a supplement, do not take more than 100 percent of the RDA (a good rule for any self-administered vitamin or mineral supplement).

 Zinc summary –

 Main roles: Component of enzymes involved in digestion.

 Deficiency symptoms: Growth failure; lack of sexual maturation; loss of appetite; abnormal glucose tolerance.

 Good sources: Milk; liver; shellfish; pilchards; wheat bran.

 Iodine is found in the hormones produced by the thyroid gland.
-The body’s basal metabolism is controlled by these hormones, which are critical to a normal rate of growth from conception to adulthood.
-A lack of iodine leads to goiter, an enlargement of the thyroid gland in the neck, and to a generally slow metabolism.
+These hormones control the body’s basal metabolism, which is critical to a normal growth rate from conception to adulthood.
+A lack of iodine leads to goiter, an enlargement of the thyroid gland in the neck, and generally slow metabolism.
 Deficiencies before or soon after birth can cause cretinism, which retards physical and mental development.

-In some countries attempts are being made to limit the many unexpected sources of iodine in the food system – such as iodophors in the dairy industry, alginates, coloring dyes and dough conditioners – and their replacement wherever possible by compounds containing less or no iodine.
+In some countries, attempts are being made to limit the many unexpected sources of iodine in the food system – such as iodophors in the dairy industry, alginates, coloring dyes, and dough conditioners – and replace them, wherever possible, with compounds containing less or no iodine.

 Iodine summary –